xyflow/xyflow/README.md

 ### Controls

-The control panel contains a zoom-in, zoom-out and a fit-view button.
-You can use it by passing it as a children to your React Flow component:
+The control panel contains a zoom-in, zoom-out, fit-view and a lock/unlock button.
+You can use it by passing it as a children to the React Flow component:

 ```javascript
 import ReactFlow, { Controls } from 'react-flow-renderer';